reahl/reahl/reahl-doc/doc/devtools/xmlref.rst

 <migrations>
 """"""""""""

-  Used to list all the :class:`~reahl.component.migration.Migration` classes in this component.
+  Used to list all the :class:`~reahl.component.migration.Migration` classes for a specific <version> of this component.
 Each class is listed in-order using a `<class>` element.

 <schedule>
 """"""""""